ljjTYJR/PapersReading/Hard-Assignment.md

   - Based on the SGD-ICP,  the SGLD adds the noise to the SGD-ICP.
   - Seems not novel, but **Add uncertainty to the algorithm seems very common**, which I mean can be used widely.
+  - Summary:
+    - The proposed method is tightly connected with *SGD-ICP*, Like *Combining some extra features to the SGD-ICP*, but can not be borrowed to use in other methods. **Not Meaningful**

 ### **NDT & Variants**